An outstanding illustrator portfolio makes all the difference between you getting hired.

 This leaves a good impression of professionalism, but also helps them remember you in the future.

-For example, I use orange a lot within my branding.
+For example, I use orange within my branding.
 I love orange, and hopefully I’m remembered for it too (as it’s a bit different).

 Tip 3 – Create a consistent look and feel to your portfolio (your branding)